 4. Diversify: Accumulate a minimum of 12 stocks across 6 different sectors.

 5. Buy what you believe: Own part of a business you love.

 6. Invest What You Can, When You Can: Get your saving habits right.

 Combine this with our list of market-beating stocks, and you could be on to a winner.
-You can enjoy a free trial here and see it for yourself.
+You can enjoy free access here and see it for yourself.